cicl-stanford/whats-that-sound/README.md

 Stimuli images used to generate results plots.

-(file order doesn't match path on script line 414 - check)
+(NB: file order on images/ here doesn't match path used on script line 414 - check)